|Attendance||UCAS code/apply||Year of entry|

 |Joint honours: see course combinations for UCAS codes|

-This course will equip you to be a journalist and understand the role of multimedia journalism in the contemporary world.
-It will develop your writing skills and nose for news, and provides a forum for analysis and debate of all issues in the modern media.
-It will enable you to become an effective journalist across a range of platforms.
-You can study journalism as a single or joint honours.
+This course helps you to understand multimedia journalism, develops your writing skills and nose for news and enables you to become an effective journalist across a range of platforms.
+You can study journalism as single or joint honours.

 You can also choose to study this course as a joint honours degree alongside another subject.
 See the course combinations section for more information.